 Competency-based programs allow students to demonstrate through assessments that they have acquired the set of competencies (levels of knowledge, skill, and ability) required for a particular degree or certificate.

-Students engage in a summer internship their first year in the MASSES program.
-Students choose an appropriate internship site where they can begin applying ecopsychological principles and ideas, and to obtain training experience in an area of their interest.
+Students engage in summer field work experience their first year in the Master’s program.
+Students choose an appropriate site where they can begin applying ecopsychological principles and ideas, and to obtain training experience in an area of their interest.

 - Gain on-the-job experience

 - Have an opportunity for permanent job placement

 - Establish important local, regional and international relationships

 - Benefit from Mentorship

 NOTICE CONCERNING TRANSFERABILITY OF CREDITS AND CREDENTIALS EARNED AT VIRIDIS GRADUATE INSTITUTE

 The transferability of credits you earn at Viridis Graduate Institute is at the complete discretion of an institution to which you may seek to transfer.
 Acceptance of the (degree, diploma, or certificate) you earn in the Master’s Program is also at the complete discretion of the institution to which you may seek to transfer.
 If the (credits or degree, diploma, or certificate) that you earn at Viridis Graduate Institute are not accepted at the institution to which you seek to transfer, you may be required to repeat some or all of your coursework at that institution.
 For this reason, you should make certain that your attendance at Viridis Graduate Institute will meet your educational goals.
 This may include contacting an institution to which you may seek to transfer after attending Viridis Graduate Institute to determine if your (credits or degree, diploma or certificate) will transfer.

 Applicants with non-U.S. educational credentials are welcome at Viridis Graduate Institute.
 Applicants must follow the same process outlined above and provide the following: